sisl.physics.DynamicalMatrix

 Finalizes the model so that all non-used elements are removed.
 I.e. this simply reduces the memory requirement for the sparse matrix.

-Note that adding more elements to the sparse matrix is more time-consuming than for a non-finalized sparse matrix due to the internal data-representation.
+Adding more elements to the sparse matrix is more time-consuming than for a non-finalized sparse matrix due to the internal data-representation.

-- classmethod fromsp(geometry: Geometry, P, S=None, **kwargs)
+- classmethod fromsp(geometry, P, S=None, **kwargs)

 Create a sparse model from a preset Geometry and a list of sparse matrices